florianfesti/boxes/documentation/src/install.rst

 Cairo
 .....
 Boxes.py is based on the cairo graphics library.
-It supoprts both the PyPi version *cairocffi* and python-cairo that might be shipped with your distribution.
+It supports both the PyPi version *cairocffi* and python-cairo that might be shipped with your distribution.